TO CHECK AVAILABILITY PLEASE TEXT OR CALL (252)-619-2880

 Northeast North Carolina has been known for its duck hunting with the Currituck Sound being no exception.
 For over four generations, my family has been guiding on bodies of water such as Coinjock Bay, North River, and the Currituck Sound.
 North Carolina’s duck hunting has been on a rising demand for all hunters.
 We at Fourth Generation Outfitters specialize in waterfowl hunting.
 A short boat ride will take you to one of our large blinds ranging from open water to marsh blinds.
-We also hunt from a float blind called a scissor-rig.
+We also hunt from a float blind called a scissor-rig, or our 1 man Layout Boats.
+Hunting location is determined by the guides and is based off of weather conditions.
 Some of the ducks you can expect to see are puddle ducks such as teal, wigeon, gadwall, mallards, and black ducks.
 Also divers such as blackheads, ringnecks, buffle heads, canvasbacks, and redheads.
-Our duck seasons consist of a 4 day season in October, and starts again the second Saturday in November with a week and a half break in December and continues until the last Saturday in January.
+Our duck seasons consist of a 2 day season in October, and starts again in November with a 2 week break in December and continues until January 31st.
 Northeast North Carolina offers an early teal season east of Highway 17 in September as well.
 We only allow four hunters per guide to ensure safety.
 We welcome father/son/daughter/mother hunts also.
 Included in the hunt is transportation to and from the blind, the guide, and the setup of our decoys.

 All North Carolina Duck Hunts end at 1:00 pm, as this allows time for scouting in the afternoons.

-Different types of hunts may be combined on our North Carolina Duck hunts.
-Such as a duck/deer combo, swan/duck/goose combo, or bear/deer/duck combo.
+Different types of waterfowl hunts may be combined on our North Carolina Duck hunts.
+Such as a swan/duck/or goose combo.
 (Please see price page for pricing) You must purchase a North Carolina hunting license, which can be purchased locally, by phone, or online at www.ncwildlife.org A duck stamp is needed for hunting all waterfowl.
 You may apply for a swan permit between July 1st - October 1st.
 Swan permits are given upon a lottery drawing, you are not guaranteed to get a swan permit.
 Things you will need to bring: Waders (they are not a must, but if you have them bring them), rain gear, warm clothes, firearm, ammunition, and a cooler for your meat.

 Recommended Lodging for our North Carolina Duck Hunts at :